 Access to test prep software created by Sheffield.

 Access to Job Boards for life after graduation.

 - 5-week aircraft dispatcher course: This is the standard dispatcher course that we recommend students take if they have the time and funds.
-Students will have the time necessary to learn at a steady pace and enough time to study for the FAA certifications.
+Students will have the time necessary to learn at a steady pace and enough time to study for the FAA certification.

-- 3-week aircraft dispatcher course: This is an accelerated aircraft dispatcher course for individuals who meet the FAR Part 65.57, FAR Part 65.619d0, airline employees who meet either of the previous requirements, or any person who meets the ADX and online course requirements (see the Sheffield webpage for more in-depth course description).
+- 3-week aircraft dispatcher course: This is an accelerated aircraft dispatcher course for individuals who meet the FAR Part 65.57, FAR Part 65.61d, airline employees who meet either of the previous requirements, or any person who meets the ADX and online course requirements (see the Sheffield webpage for more in-depth course description).

 - 2-week aircraft dispatcher course: This two-week course has the same requirements for the 3-week aircraft dispatcher course.
 This is an accelerated course for individuals who are highly experienced and cannot attend longer classes without being overcharged.
 The individuals who are qualified and interested in this course must be highly motivated.

 - 1-week distance learning +5: Students who take the distance learning course should be VERY disciplined and motivated.
 You will have to have stable internet access.
 Overdue assignments are not accepted, and extensions are only available through instructor approval.
 All requirements mentioned in previous courses apply.

 - Advanced international flight planning: This is a 2-day Advanced International Flight Planning course and provides valuable information for those who may become an aircraft dispatcher for an airline company that conducts international operations.
 Sheffield was the first school to conduct a formal international flight planning course, and offers the best in the world.